Stadion Rote Erde: Home Stadium of Borussia Dortmund (1937 to 1974)

-In the 1950s, the Stadion Rote Erde had also hosted several boxing matches.
+In the 1950s, the Stadion Rote Erde also hosted several boxing matches.
 Between 1950 and 1955, 6 boxing matches took place with over 200,000 spectators.
 Among them was the Legendary Europe championship bout between Heinz Neuhaus and Hein ten Hoff on 20 July 1952, which ended in a first-round victory for Neuhaus.

 In 1990, the Stadion Rote Erde hosted the Deutsches Turnfest (German Gymnastics Festival).

-Current Status
+Current status

 Nowadays, the Stadium Rote Erde serves as the home stadium for Borussia Dortmund II, providing a capacity for 9,999 spectators.
 The stadium also serves as an athletics stadium with a capacity of 25,000 spectators.
 It serves Dortmund clubs such as LG Olympia Dortmund, Dortmund LAC, LC Rapid Dortmund and TuS Westfalia Hombruch as a training and competition venue.

 The stadium is part of the Monument List of Dortmund.
 In December 2008, a major renovation of the stadium, costing 1.65 million Euros, was completed after 14 months of construction.

-In the 2009/10 season, when Borussia Dortmund II were playing in the 3.
+In the 2009–10 season, when Borussia Dortmund II were playing in the 3.
 Liga for the first time, the Stadion Rote Erde served as the home stadium of the team, even though it did not meet the requirements of the German Football Association.
 The floodlights of the stadium gives only a light intensity of 586 lx, while the regulations of 3.
 Liga requires a light intensity of 800 lx.
 Despite these regulations, the Stadion Rote Erde continued to serve as Borussia Dortmund II's home stadium after it was promoted again into the 3.
-Liga in the 2012/13 season.
+Liga in the 2012–13 season.

-The stadium came under criticism for several times due to inadequate space, lack of soil heating and the poor condition of the infrastructure.
+The stadium came under criticism several times due to inadequate space, lack of soil heating and the poor condition of the infrastructure.
 Because of this, Borussia Dortmund is considering a purchase of the stadium.

-However, there is plans inside a future possible olympic bid from Nordrhein-Westphalia, where the stadium would be used for skeet and trap shooting events.
+On 8 August 2021, the stadium hosted the first match of Borussia Dortmund women's team, in which they won 3–1 against TSV 1860 Munich.
+On 14 April 2024, a record attendance of 4,731 spectators witnessed the women's team victory 4–1 against TV Brechten.